clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 This script creates an output folder called **stacksoutput_denovo/** and **stacksoutput_denovo/populations/** inside the SAMPLE_DIR.
 The **populations/** folder will contain a **populations.snps.vcf file** -> this is what you need for downstream SNP analyses.

 Check the script to modify Stacks parameters.

+SAMPLE_DIR = the path to the folder containing the demultiplexed samples that are ready to go (ready/ or ready/subsampled) BARCODES_DIR = the path to the barcodes folder containing the bothplates_pops.txt file

 ```
 qsub -v SAMPLE_DIR="/mnt/lustre/users/cvansteenderen/RADseq_crystallinum/data/combined_data_all_spp/ready",BARCODES_DIR="/mnt/lustre/users/cvansteenderen/RADseq_crystallinum/data/combined_data_all_spp/barcodes" 2_align_and_stacks_denovo.job